thouel/my-trendingvids-webapp/README.md

 - [TailwindCSS](https://tailwindcss.com/docs/guides/nextjs) for pages styling
 - [Github](https://github.com/thouel/my-trendingvids-webapp/tree/main) to host app sources
 - [Vercel](https://vercel.com/) to deploy automatically (after each push on main) [@see here](https://my-trendingvids-webapp.vercel.app)
+- [Playwright](https://playwright.dev) to write UI and API tests.
+They are started with a GitHub Action started after vercel fires the deployment event

 ## Install